prvtllc/blog-template/content/posts/cyber-trial-attorney.md

   - "Internet Law"
   - "Domingo Rivera"
   - "Cyberlaw"
-description: "Our Internet Law practice has unique technical qualifications and capabilities, look at our cyber security and computer security certifications and compare them to other Internet or cyber law firms."
+description: "Our Internet Law practice has unique technical qualifications and capabilities, look at our cyber security and computer security certifications and compare them to other Internet or cyber law firms.
+We Obtained Summary Judgment in favor of our client in a case involving computer trespass, including the Computer Fraud and Abuse Act and the Stored Communications Act - This case was heard in the United States District Court for the Western District of Arkansas."
 ---

 A leading National Internet Law Firm that has paved the way in the development of Internet law with leading case decisions.